"BEST WEDDING CAKES" Winner (Seattle Bride: 2014, 2016, 2017, 2018, and 2019)

 We have designed one-of-a-kind cakes for rock legends (and their children), football stars, and celebrated artists.

-Honey Crumb's owner, Carla Schier, is a South African-born German citizen who has lived on three continents and happily calls the U.S. her forever home.
+Honey Crumb's owner, Carla Schier, is a South African-born German citizen who has lived on three continents and happily calls Seattle her home.
 Her journey to the world of pastry arts was a circuitous path, to put it mildly.
 At 24, she completed her graduate studies in Environmental Policy at the University of St Andrews (UK), and became a college lecturer specializing in post-colonial Africa and the environmental history of the twentieth century.
 She briefly ventured into the world of journalism as a copy editor in Johannesburg, but her enthusiasm for the cave-like environment of the editing pool quickly waned.
 She found herself making another major transcontinental move, to the state of Maine, and switching careers to women's healthcare and midwifery.
-A few years down the line, with career burnout on the horizon yet again, she began baking in the evenings for hands-on fun -- creating fanciful cakes for friends and family that were an expression of her lifelong fascination with the visual arts.
+A few years down the line, with career burnout on the horizon yet again, she began baking in the evenings for hands-on fun — creating fanciful cakes for friends and family that were an expression of her lifelong fascination with the visual arts.

 Carla launched her cake business as Honey Crumb Cake Studio in 2010, developing personalized, sculptural cakes that stood in stark relief against the generic cakes that were being pumped out by assembly-line bakers elsewhere.
 Carla was aware that cost considerations and time constraints prohibited "industrial" bakers from sourcing luxurious raw materials or dreaming up truly show-stopping edible centerpieces — and she resolved to distinguish herself from them.
 She knew that her customers deserved better: more ethical ingredients, and more artful concepts.